-35. Employees
+34. Employees

-AerCap Holdings N.V. had four (2017: six) employees, all employed outside the Netherlands, as of December 31, 2018.
+AerCap Holdings N.V. had four (2018: four) employees, all employed outside the Netherlands, as of December 31, 2019.
 The disclosure on directors' remuneration is included in Note 28-Directors' remuneration.

-36. Audit fees
+35. Audit fees

-Our auditors charged the following fees for professional services rendered for the years ended December 31, 2018 and 2017:
+Our auditors charged the following fees for professional services rendered for the years ended December 31, 2019 and 2018:

 Year Ended December 31,

-2018 2017
+2019 2018

-Audit fees \$ 5,573 \$ 5,667
+Audit fees \$ 5,530 \$ 5,573

-Tax fees 512 554
+Tax fees 523 512

-All other fees 3 103
+All other fees 3 3

-\$ 6,088 \$ 6,324
+\$ 6,056 \$ 6,088

 The fees listed above relate only to the services provided to AerCap Holdings N.V. and its consolidated group entities by accounting firms and external auditors as referred to in Section 1(1) of the Dutch Accounting Firms Oversight Act (Dutch acronym: Wta).
-The total fees included \$0.5 million and \$4.3 million, all related to audit fees, which was charged by PricewaterhouseCoopers Accountants N.V. for the years ended December 31, 2018 and 2017, respectively.
+The total fees included \$0.5 million, all related to audit fees, which was charged by PricewaterhouseCoopers Accountants N.V. for the years ended December 31, 2019 and 2018.

-37. Fiscal unity
+36. Fiscal unity

+As of February 1, 2016, AerCap Holdings N.V. became a tax resident in Ireland and as a result is subject to corporate income tax in Ireland.
 The majority of our Dutch subsidiaries form one fiscal unity and are included in one consolidated tax filing.
-As of February 1, 2016, AerCap Holdings N.V. became a tax resident in Ireland and as a result is subject to corporate income tax in Ireland.

-38. Profit appropriation
+37. Profit appropriation

-Following the appropriation of result proposed by the Board of Directors, the net income of \$918.5 million for the year ended December 31, 2018 is added to the accumulated retained earnings and no profits shall be distributed as dividends to the shareholders.
+Following the appropriation of result proposed by the Board of Directors, the net income of \$1,134.5 million for the year ended December 31, 2019 is added to the accumulated retained earnings and no profits shall be distributed as dividends to the shareholders.